Skip to Main Content

 Link to your e-mail address at the end

-List all the version of the files along with the major edits you did in each version
+List all the versions of the files along with the major edits you did in each version

 An important tip: Naming files should be descriptive and consistent!